Crandon, Wisconsin: Major highways

-Airport
+Airports

 Crandon is served by the Crandon Municipal Airport (Y55).
 Located three miles southwest of the city, the airport has a 3,550 foot asphalt runway with approved GPS approaches (Runway 12-30).

+The Rhinelander-Oneida County Airport (KRHI) serves Crandon and surrounding communities with both scheduled commercial jet service and general aviation services.

 Economy

 Major industries include logging, tourism and light industry.
 The recreation and camping industry also includes the home of the World Championship Off-Road Races (see Sports in Wisconsin).
 The downtown contains typical restaurants, retail and services of a small city serving nearly 2000 residents.
 With the tourism influx the town also has many hotels, lodges, and inns.
 Crandon has two casinos, the Mole Lake casino and Potawatomi Bingo and Northern Lights Casino.
 CoVantage Credit Union is the area's largest financial company.

 Arts and recreation

-Crandon's outdoor recreation opportunities include fishing, hunting, and snowmobiling, with many lakes and hundreds of miles of trails in the surrounding area.
+Crandon's outdoor recreation opportunities include fishing, hunting, snowmobiling, and ATV/UTV Trails with many lakes and hundreds of miles of trails in the surrounding area.
 Crandon is the home of the Crandon International Off-Road Raceway, which hosts the world championship off-road races.

-The annual Kentuck Day's Festival celebrates the area's ancestral Kentucky heritage.
+The annual Kentuck Days Festival celebrates the area's ancestral Kentucky heritage.